 Type VII: Archangels

 Chief among the angels, rulers of the Empyrean, and speakers of the Law.
 Archangels, along with significant martyrs, saints, and prophets, can be considered minor deities in their own right.
 Archangels command the armies of Law in the eternal war against Chaos, though they are rarely at the forefront of the campaign.
 It is by the will of the archangels that the Empyrean exists, and if they were to be slain all angelkind and the souls of lawful creatures would be cast across the cosmos.
-It is only at the end of days, when the war has reached its culmination and the forces of Law and Chaos are gathered for the final battle, will the archangels rise from their thrones and lead the remaining angels in the last cosmic conflict.
+It is only at the end of days, when the war has reached its culmination and the forces of Law and Chaos are gathered for the final battle, will the archangels rise from their thrones, raise their swords, and lead the remaining angels in the last cosmic conflict.
 So it is ordained.

 Stat archangels however you would a lesser deity or godling.
 If you’re of the sort that feels like gods should transcend the need for stats, so be it.
-Otherwise, lift something cool from Deities and Demigods and call it a day.
+Otherwise, you can lift something cool from Deities and Demigods and call it a day.